 - 3.5.1 Aerial photographs were consulted in order to examine the area for indications of previously unrecorded features, such as earthworks, and sub-surface remains that might be visible as crop marks. - 3.5.2 Current vertical colour aerial photographs: current aerial photographs available through Bing mapping were examined.
 Areas of broad ridge and furrow, which could represent cultivation dating to as early as the medieval period, were visible in several locations across the study area (Sites 103, 107-12).
-It is likely that further examples are present within the study area that were not visible on the aerial photographs as their visibility is affected by the light conditions at the time of the photographs and some survive as very slight earthworks. - 3.5.3 A series of earthworks was visible to the north and east of Castlerigg Farm (Sites 101, 102, 104-106; Figs 44 and 45).
+It is likely that further examples are present within the study area that were not visible on the aerial photographs as their visibility is affected by the light conditions at the time of the photographs and some survive as very slight earthworks.

+3.5.3 A series of earthworks was visible to the north and east of Castlerigg Farm (Sites 101, 102, 104-106; Figs 53 and 54).
 One of these earthworks comprised a prominent linear bank aligned north/south that continued the line of a field boundary (Site 101) and a second possible bank on the same alignment lay to the west of this (Site 104).
 A pair of parallel earthworks (Site 102) running north-west/south-east might represent a hollow way.
 A sub-ovoid earthwork (Site 105) was also visible in this area, and is of uncertain date or function.
-A long curving mark (Site 106) visible as a distinctive area of parching that coincided with a concentrated growth of dark vegetation ran to the south of Moor.
-Earthworks that appear to represent part of the Roman Road between Keswick and Caermote Fort (Site 17) were visible to the north-west of Mire House Cottage (Fig 46).
+A long curving mark (Site 106) visible as a distinctive area of parching that coincided with a concentrated growth of dark vegetation ran to the south of Moor (Fig 54).
+A sub-ovoid cropmark (Site 156) of unknown date or function was visible to the south-west of Applethwaite (Fig 55).
+Earthworks that appear to represent part of the Roman Road between Keswick and Caermote Fort (Site 17) were visible to the north-west of Mire House Cottage (Fig 56).